mikewegele/smart-contract-vehicle/README.md

   Builds and runs the React frontend, deploys smart contracts, generates TypeScript types, and serves the app in your browser.

+- **`npm run car-clients`**
+  Build and runs the cars Client.
+Remeber to set the VINs Array in the appsettings.json to the ones in your database.
+  Also needs the backend running to function.

 ---

 ## Recommended start sequence